arovlad/bromite-webview-overlay/README.md

 ## Compatibility

-This method was tested on LineageOS 19.1 for MicroG based on Android 12.1. **Currently, testing has NOT been done on any other Android versions.**
+Although this method should work on any other Android versions, **currently testing has only been done on LineageOS 19.1 for MicroG based on Android 12.1**.

 ## Prerequisites